jslinq/v1.0/README.md

     var  arrayQ = Q([0,1,2,3,4,5,6,7,8,9,0]); // [0,1,2,3,4,5,6,7,8,9,0]);

-Guys!
-Ready to play with JSLINQ.
+Guys! now we are ready to play with JSLINQ.
-Note: Easy of understanding I have kept the LINQ variables names with type of data it contains.
+Note: Easy of understanding I have kept the LINQ variables names with type of data it has.

 API Usage